Jönåker

 Jönåker is a locality situated in Nyköping Municipality, Södermanland County, Sweden with 617 inhabitants in 2010.
 Jönåker is known locally for being situated right on a steep hill by local standards and the trading house, the so-called "Kalle in the hill" former gas station (Kalle i Backen).
 The railway passes through Jönåker, but trains do not stop there, instead twisting around the hill on the route between Nyköping and Norrköping.

 Elections

-Jönåker forms the Lunda constituency in Nyköping Municipality, named after the local church atop the hill that Jönåker sits beneath.
-Lunda is a swing district in that it can go the way of both traditional blocs, although it is solidly to the right of urban Nyköping throughout its history.
+Jönåker forms the Lunda electoral district in Nyköping Municipality, named after the local church atop the hill that Jönåker sits beneath.
+Lunda used to be a swing district in that it can go the way of both traditional coalitions, although it is solidly to the right of urban Nyköping throughout its history.
+Since 1973, while the district swung back and forth between the coalitions several times, the winning margins were rarely close.
+In 2022, the area had shifted back decisively to the right and became the only district where the Sweden Democrats won a major plurality in the municipality.